Zimbra/elastic-stack/README.md

 ## Adding visualizations

 In Kibana you can define one or more dashboards to visualize statistics of your Zimbra environment.
-The easiest way to create visualizations is to first search for the logs that you need and select the fields from those logs that you want to visualize.
-Then if the search works correctly you can save the search and use it for visualization in a dashboard.
+The easiest way to create visualizations is to first search for the logs that you need, then select the fields from those logs that you want to visualize.
+If the search works correctly you can save the search and use it for visualization in a dashboard.

 ### Adding a count visualization (without field)

 The count visualization is the simplest form of visualization in Kibana.
 It counts the number of times a specific log entries matches a search query.
 Benefits of this visualization is that it just works by searching through the `message` field, which is basically a raw line of log data.
 So you do not need to parse fields with a `grok` filter.

 First navigate to Analysis -> Discover or in older versions Kibana -> Discover.
 Use the search field to find the logs.
-A couple of Postfix examples:
+Here are some Postfix examples:

 - `message:"postfix" and "status=bounced"`
 - `message:"postfix" and "status=deferred"`